Article

 How automation is redefining global trade management

-People responsible for global trade management (GTM) at multinational companies feel the speed of technological change every day as they work to keep their enterprises operating through disruptions, ranging from tariff wars to Brexit to the COVID-19 pandemic.
+In today's interconnected economy, global trade management (GTM) professionals at multinational companies increasingly feel the speed of technological change as they work to keep their enterprises operating through a shifting geopolitical landscape.

-In a recent Deloitte survey of global trade compliance professionals, virtually all the respondents said their organizations had implemented, or intended to implement, an automated GTM software solution.
+In a recent Deloitte survey of global trade compliance professionals, virtually all the respondents said their organizations had implemented, or intended to implement, a software solution for global trade compliance automation.
 Clearly, companies expect a return on their investment.

-The top reason for GTM technology adoption, the survey found, is to gain greater visibility into business transactions and cross-border operations.
+The survey found that the top reason for GTM technology adoption is to gain greater visibility into business transactions and cross-border operations.
 GTM systems can collect and consolidate data from multiple regions and sources to provide a single consolidated view of global trade compliance and related supply chain activities.

 Survey respondents cited additional objectives for automated GTM solutions: